 LinkedIn: Natalie Rauscher

-Maren Schäfer joined the HCA PhD program in 2017 and is associated with the research training group Authority and Trust (GKAT).
+Maren Mariani is working and teaching as a research associate at the University of Heidelberg’s Institute of Political Science.
+She joined the HCA PhD program in 2017 and is associated with the research training group Authority and Trust (GKAT).
 In her research project, Maren examines populist rhetoric in contemporary American political discourse, focusing on framing strategies and their influence on Americans’ increasing distrust and even dislike of authorities.
 Her research interests include populism, political communication, in particular political rhetoric and the language of persuasion, and American politics as a whole.
 Moreover, Maren is interested in the topics entrepreneurship and the future of learning.
 She is a founding member of the HCA Graduate Blog.

 Get in touch: Maren.Schaefer@stud.uni-heidelberg.de